aschet/srm2srgbmodelgen/README.md

 # Beer Color SRM/EBC to sRGB Model Generator

 This Python program, which is best run within a Jupyter Notebook, takes sRGB colors created by a spectral model as input and prints a set of polynomial equations as output.
 These equations enable you to translate a beer color rating in SRM/EBC into sRGB colors.
 Constants within the program allow you to customize the generated output.
+Please also have a look at the [Øl farve](https://github.com/aschet/olfarve) repository.

 Please be aware of:
 - The color appearance of beer is depending on the environment, especially the transmission path a.k.a. glass diameter.